-- Enjoy the Tunnel of Trees!
-You have a right to use this road! - Explore the culture and history of the route-There are signs along the route which highlight important Native American and European historic sites. - Ride single file.
+- Enjoy the Tunnel of Trees. - Explore the culture and history of the route There are signs along the route which highlight important Native American and European historic sites. - Please ride single file.
 M-119 is a narrow roadway without a shoulder. - Ride as far to the right as is practical and safe to avoid road hazards. - Be predictable-Continue straight ahead at a constant speed to ensure the safety of other riders and motorists. - Watch for traffic coming from the rear. - Allow motorists to pass-maintaining the flow of traffic will go a long way to alleviate motorists' frustrations!
 When traveling with a group, leave a gap for cars every three or four bicycles.
-This way a motorist can take advantage of short passing intervals and eventually move around the entire group. - Obey traffic laws, signals and signs. - Watch and respect our native critters who cross the road.
+This way a motorist can take advantage of short passing intervals and eventually move around the entire group.

+- Watch and respect our native critters who cross the road. - Use etiquette and common sense at all times.